lgorence/hsell/README.md

 * Single commands with arguments

 ## What doesn't?
 Just about anything else you'd expect your shell to do.
-Also, no errors are handled as of yet, so any unexpected input will crash it.
+Also, ~~no~~ not all errors are handled as of yet, so any unexpected input will crash it.

 ## To do list
 * Input/output redirection